wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 ### Navigating the lineage graph

-The artifact or run type you provide appears in front of its name, with artifacts represented by blue icons and runs represented by green icons.
+The artifact or job type you provide appears in front of its name, with artifacts represented by blue icons and runs represented by green icons.
 Arrows detail the input and output of a run or artifact on the graph.

 ![Run and artifact nodes](../../../static/images/artifacts/lineage2.png)